aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 The v1 SDK uses an MQTT version 3.1.1 client under the hood.

 The v2 SDK provides MQTT version 3.1.1 and MQTT version 5.0 client implementations.
-This guide focuses on MQTT 5 because this version is a significant improvement over MQTT 3.
-For more information, see the [MQTT 5 features](#mqtt5-features) section.
+This guide focuses on MQTT5 because this version is a significant improvement over MQTT3.
+For more information, see the [MQTT5 features](#mqtt5-features) section.

 ### Client builder